Scroll to content

 To encourage a love of reading and to reinforce the notion that reading is a pleasurable activity, we have a wonderful new Reading Corner set up within our classroom which is well stocked with a wide selection of popular children's writers.
 The many varied authors include the likes of David Walliams, Roald Dahl, Jeff Kinney, Jill Murphy, Michael Morpurgo, Jaqueline Wilson, Megan Macdonald and Lenny Henry to name a few.
 We also have collections that include the 39 Storey Treehouse books, a complete set of William Shakespeare plays, Goosebumps, Diary of a Wimpy Kid, Judy Moody, Horrible Henry and a set of Hans Christian Andersen Fairy tales.
 We even have our own class librarians who check books in and out of our library using a laptop.

-Usually, the end of the school day will see us reading a chapter of our class novel, 'The Firework-maker's Daughter' by Phillip Pullman or, alternatively, we may read some of our identified additional texts which include poetry and picture books.
-More information about our class book (The Firework-Maker's Daughter) and how we use it within class can be found further down this page.
+Usually, the end of the school day will see us reading a chapter of our class novel ('The Queens Nose' by Dick King Smith), or, alternatively, we may read some of our identified additional texts which include poetry and picture books.
+More information about our class book (Blue John) and how we use it within class can be found further down this page.

 Homework